6C85-CoffeeTeam/CoffeeTeam/README.md

 4. Once 3 is done, someone can be in charge of gathering, cleaning, and entering the data that we'll need for the second visualization
 5. Rinse and repeat steps 3-4 for remaining two visualizations
 6. (This is pretty independent of the other steps I think) find a way to put coffee beans and other coffee aesthetic into the visualization, should be a matter of putting in <svg>s somewhere with images that you choose, but I'm not 100% sure

+## Notes on deploying to our github page ##

+If you want to get your changes to the app to reflect on the website, then run "npm run build" followed by "npm run deploy"

+If you want to view the app as you're working on it, do "npm run dev -- --open"

+I ended up finding that these instructions worked for us: https://javascript.plainenglish.io/sveltekit-github-pages-4fe2844773de .